LexisR/extract-links-from-md/README.md

 # libraryToFindLinks

-Evelexis is a library that facilitates the extraction of links from a paragraph, to facilitate the search of links of any web page.
+Evelexis is a library that facilitates the extraction of links from a paragraph, to facilitate the search of links of any web page with format Markdown.

 ### Features